Take some of the best walking tours in New York City!

 - The first New York reading of the Declaration of Independence on July 9, 1776, and the mob protest that followed

-- George Washington’s daring and miraculous nighttime river escape
+- George Washington’s daring and miraculous nighttime river retreat

-- The famous tavern where Washington had a moving farewell gathering
+- The famous tavern where Washington led a moving farewell

 - The moving inauguration of George Washington

 - Alexander Hamilton’s prolific 100,000 words in the Federalist Papers that secured ratification of the Constitution

 - The resting place of Alexander Hamilton and his wife Eliza

 - Women’s contributions and service to the Patriot cause